 Best practices for the hardware procurement process

-To make smart, sustainable hardware purchases, your procurement strategy should be aligned with your business goals, operational needs, and compliance requirements.
-Below are some key best practices to guide the process and avoid costly mistakes.
+To make smart, sustainable hardware purchases, your strategy should align with business goals, operational needs, and compliance requirements.
+Below are the key practices that separate reactive, ad-hoc buying from a mature, controlled program.

 #1: Establish a clear procurement strategy

-Start by setting standardized guidelines for how hardware should be purchased across the organization.
-This includes defining who’s responsible for procurement, outlining approval workflows, and setting policies for vendor selection and budget allocation.
+Start by setting standardized guidelines for how hardware should be purchased across the organization: who's responsible, what approval workflows look like, how vendors are selected, and how budgets are allocated.

 #2: Evaluate TCO and ROI